 Building a marketplace, it is quite hard to say how many employees and effort are enough for the whole project.
 So, you should spend time to arrange everything.
 Let’s build traction in smaller verticals before expanding their reach into bigger markets.
 We can make a list of typical examples for this point.
 Ebay, before being one of the world largest marketplaces, they started with Pez dispensers or Esty, before achieving such success as today, began listing craft supplies and tools.

 Great marketplaces are built from the niche to the masses.
 Before approaching a broader audience, let’s start with early adopters/niche users.
 Why?
 Because when you begin going with your passionate users, they might tell you about their experience, they might give you suggestions to improve your multi store, they might introduce you to their friends.
 After a time working with them, you might accumulate enough experience to satisfy the rest of the customer segmentation.
 Let’s see the case study of Esty, you can see how they have done a fantastic job of involving their buyers in the marketplace by creating a true social commerce platform.
 It can be said that Esty has built one of the strongest communities among their competitor and this model helps them attract a lot of passionate users every day.

 - Believing in your vision

 When you decide to start your own business, even when others are not confident, you should still believe in yourself.
 However, I want to emphasize that having faith does not mean you ignore the reactions from the market because those reactions are the evidence to prove whether your faith is true or false.
 Even the smallest signal can also give the right tracks.
 A brief suggestion for you: increased three things word of mouth from your early adopters, repeat usage from buyers and listings from sellers, and positive user feedback.

-If we make a comparison, the two-sided marketplace seem exponentially harder than a one-sided transactional model.
-But when you reach scale, everything will become much easier.
+If we make a comparison, the two-sided marketplace seems exponentially harder than a one-sided transactional model.
+But when you reach the scale, everything will become much easier.